jmerle/imc-prosperity-2-backtester/README.md

 # Backtest on custom data
 # Requires the value passed to `--data` to be a path to a directory that is similar in structure to https://github.com/jmerle/imc-prosperity-2-backtester/tree/master/prosperity2bt/resources
 $ prosperity2bt example/starter.py 1 --data prosperity2bt/resources

+# Print trader's output to stdout while running
+# This may be helpful when debugging a broken trader
+$ prosperity2bt example/starter.py 1 --print
 ```

 ## Order Matching